-The two charts below summarize what students have said about achieving the seven CW-SLOs.
-The second chart, which collapses multiple answers into two basic choices (feeling competent versus not-feeling competent), underscores that FRC has a lot to do in many areas, yet most improvement is necessary in the domain of scientific and IT skills.
+The chart below summarizes what students have said about achieving the seven CW-SLOs.
+It collapses multiple answers into two basic choices (feeling competent versus not-feeling competent), and underscores that FRC has a lot to do in many areas, yet most improvement is necessary in the domain of scientific and IT skills.

 In the second section of the survey, students may articulate their overall attitudes towards FRC as well as their contentment with specific services of the college.
 In general, they show quite a great amount of attachment to FRC, yet there are also enough negative evaluations and critical comments to spur action towards improvement.